 Mr. Kase was one of fifteen trumpeters chosen from all over the world to participate in the semi-finals of the Thelonious Monk International Jazz Trumpet Competition, held in Washington, DC in 1997.
 While living in New York City, he was Professor of Trumpet, Ensemble and Theory at the Mannes College of Music as well as at the New School for Social Research Jazz and Contemporary Music Program.

 Presently, Mr. Kase maintains an active performance and recording schedule throughout Spain.
 He is Professor of Jazz Trumpet at Musikene, the Superior Conservatory of Music of the Basque Country in San Sebastián, a position he has held since 2003.
-He is also a member of the Music Faculty at the Universidad Alfonso X El Sabio in Madrid.
-He has released seven albums as a leader, and more than seventy of his original compositions have been recorded and released.
+He has released eight albums as a leader, and more than seventy of his original compositions have been recorded and released.
 He has also published method books, original compositions, and various arrangements for trumpet ensemble and rhythm section.
 Visit his web site: www.chriskase.com